A licensed practical nurse works under the supervision of nurses, nurses’ assistants, and doctors and cares for a wide variety of patients.

 - Public Facility

 There are slight variations in the average salary of Licensed Practical Nurses across all provinces in Canada as well as within a particular province.
-Here are a few salary figures that help break things down.
+Here are a few salary figures that help break things down – see also PSW salary in Canada.

 Salary by Provinces